Ground Turkey Enchiladas with Garlic

 Stir in tomatoes and their juice.
 Use a pair of scissors to cut the tomatoes into small pieces.
 Bring to a boil, then reduce heat to medium-low.
 Simmer for 15 minutes.

 While the filling is simmering, make the enchilada sauce.
 In a small saucepan, add garlic and butter.
 Cook over medium heat until butter is infused and melted.
 Stir in flour until blended.
-Gradually stir in broth, stirring constantly.
+Gradually stir in cooking broth, stirring constantly.

 Bring the sauce to a boil.
 Stir in tomato sauce and all the seasonings.
 Cook until bubbly.
 Remove from heat.